python-cmd2/cmd2/README.md

 """
 A sample application for cmd2.
 """
+import argparse
 import random
-import argparse
+import cmd2

-from cmd2 import Cmd, with_argparser

-class CmdLineApp(Cmd):
+class CmdLineApp(cmd2.Cmd):
     """ Example cmd2 application. """

     # Setting this true makes it run a shell command if a cmd2/cmd command doesn't exist